SachinIchake/Assignment/README.md

 ###### Deep Learning
 	Execute below command to train deep learning models [LSTM,BERT] and saves the model to MODEL_PATH directory Python train.py
+	Note: As per EDA, we can use title and text or erhier one to train the model.
+For now, I have used text for training and inferencing.
 ###### Precision:
 ###### Recall: